0z-cloud/vx/README.md

           * Provides dynamic zone extending and stacking, in geo-mesh networks detects and declare nearest endpoints of truth.

-    - [-] Kubernetes DNS Vip Endpoint.
+    - [-] Kubernetes DNS VIP Endpoint.

           * Used as the same case like in Consul, extends domain with prefix k8 by CoreDNS DMZ Service Discovery Sector, and able forward DNS queries to Internal Kubernetes Cluster DNS Service Discovery,